 Whichever insurance cover you decide best meets your needs, the most effective way of reducing the risk of a claim to the group is taking a proactive approach to your risk management.
 This could mean, for example, putting in place effective training and supervision for staff and volunteers, carrying out regular risk assessments and involving families in ensuring the safety of everyone who attends the group.

+The Early Years Alliance in partnership with Royal and Sun Alliance (RSA) is one of several providers of specialist insurance for baby and toddler groups.
 Choosing Alliance insurance gives you the peace of mind in the knowledge that your business is protected.
 The Alliance provides you with the information for you make an informed choice, which enables us to provide insurance at competitive rates.

 If you liked this post, you may also like: